-- In the event of refrigerator/freezer malfunction, power failure, natural disaster, or any other emergency that might compromise appropriate vaccine storage conditions, vaccines may need to be transported to an alternate location. - Written procedures for relocation of vaccines in case of emergency (Emergency Plan) will be posted on all vaccine storage units.
+• In the event of refrigerator/freezer malfunction, power failure, natural disaster, or any other emergency that might compromise appropriate vaccine storage conditions, vaccines may need to be transported to an alternate location.

-• will ensure all staff understand
+Written procedures for relocation of vaccines in case of emergency (Emergency Plan) will be posted on all vaccine storage units.

-(Name of Staff Member)
+is required to ensure all (Name of Staff Member)

-the Emergency Plan and know where it is located.
+Staff understand the Emergency Plan and know where it is located.